mwalentynowicz/twitchtv/IDEA.md

 - [ ] przygotowac scene do pracy w draw.io (przetestowac)
 - [ ] zrobic opis toolstacka and techstacka komendy twitcha
 - [ ] use one language... in doc
+- [ ] add list of used links on stream

 HOMELAB: